-When I joined my job, I had received some sign-on bonus.
+When I joined my job, I had received some sign-on bonuses.
 Almost ALL of it (post-tax) went toward my student loan debt repayment i.e. $17,500.
-At the end of the year 1 and 2, I received my annual performance bonus amounts.
+At the end of years 1 and 2, I received my annual performance bonus amounts.
 I moved most of it to the student loan debt account too.
 That was approx. $15,000.
 I had the temptation to splurge and buy cool and shiny gadgets (that I’d use for two weeks), but I knew my priorities.

 Everyone loves fancy dinners.
 I limited my restaurant dinners to once or twice a week, which meant I had to cook more at home.
 I realized that cooking is an art in itself, and I got better at it with time and practice.

-Whatever was leftover, after paying off the bills, got deposited into my main checking account.
-I only cared about that account and used it to pay for grocery, eating out, entertainment.
+Whatever was left over, after paying off the bills, got deposited into my main checking account.
+I only cared about that account and used it to pay for groceries, eating out, and entertainment.
 The money in this account is my true disposable income available to me.
 I made credit card purchases (to earn miles and points) keeping the true disposable income in mind and paid all my cards off every month.
 Paying off credit cards is non-negotiable for me.
-If I cannot pay it off same month, I don’t buy it – Keep it simple!
+If I cannot pay it off in the same month, I don’t buy it – Keep it simple!

 See how much you can save by making extra payments: Student Loan Debt Payoff Calculator

-I regularly evaluated investments and their returns and liquidated investments paying less than 8% returns, and put the money in student loan debt account.
+I regularly evaluated investments and their returns and liquidated investments paying less than 8% returns and put the money in a student loan debt account.
 Say, I have $5,000 invested in a fund that is giving me 5% returns, and simultaneously I’m paying 8.25% interest on my loan, effectively I’m losing 3.25% on those $5,000.
 I took some brave decisions to move the money from the underperforming funds and paid off the loan instead.
-Of course, while making such decisions, I was ensuring not to sacrifice my short, mid, and long term goals.
+Of course, while making such decisions, I was ensuring not to sacrifice my short, mid, and long-term goals.

 Since I didn’t have access to better loan refinancing options (most require a green card or US citizenship status), I thought differently.
-I partially used the margin on my Robinhood investment that account to take cash out at 5% interest and paid off the student loan at 8.25%.
-Membership of a credit union is super helpful for low interest loans, I took a personal loan at 3.5% interest from my credit union and paid that toward the student loan debt.
-It’s all about interest rate differentials, and credit unions are a great source for low interest loans.
+I partially used the margin on my Robinhood investment account to take cash out at 5% interest and paid off the student loan at 8.25%.
+Membership of a credit union is super helpful for low-interest loans, I took a personal loan at 3.5% interest from my credit union and paid that toward the student loan debt.
+It’s all about interest rate differentials, and credit unions are a great source for low-interest loans.
 Rinse and repeat.

 Check how much you can save by refinancing: Student Loan Debt Refinance Calculator